chris-short/devopsish.com/content/post/117/index.md

 [Git series 1/3: Understanding git for real by exploring the .git directory](https://dev.to/daolf/git-series-13-understanding-git-for-real-by-exploring-the-git-director--5bd0) — After I learned Git a sysadmin I was working with at the time told me they learned Git in a few hours by digging around the .git directory.
 YMMV.

-[Cloudflare’s RPKI Toolkit](https://blog.cloudflare.com/cloudflares-rpki-toolkit/) — How Cloudflare is preventing route hijacks.
+[Cloudflare's RPKI Toolkit](https://blog.cloudflare.com/cloudflares-rpki-toolkit/) — How Cloudflare is preventing route hijacks.

 [Introducing "Ask NGINX..."](https://www.nginx.com/blog/introducing-ask-nginx/) — A great idea.